Rafale replica put up outside IAF chief's home opposite Congress headquarters

 Earlier, a model of the Sukhoi Su-30 was set up at the same place before being removed a few months ago.

-The deal for 36 Rafale fighter jets has got the Bharatiya Janata Party and the Congress at loggerheads.
+The deal for 36 Rafale fighter jets has got the Bharatiya Janata Party (BJP) and the Congress at loggerheads.

-Congress President Rahul Gandhi has accused Prime Minister Narendra Modi of not being truthful about the deal, demanding the government reveal the price it paid for the aircraft.
+Congress president Rahul Gandhi has accused Prime Minister Narendra Modi of not being truthful about the deal, demanding the government reveal the price it paid for the aircraft.
 The government has countered, saying making the details public would compromise national security.

 Rafale deal: Centre faces tough questions from Supreme Court